Sky Kingdom

-Sky Kingdom (Kerajaan Langit) was a Malaysian religious commune and sect founded by Ariffin Mohammed, also known as Ayah Pin.
+Sky Kingdom (Kerajaan Langit) was a Malaysian religious commune and sect founded by Ariffin Mohammed, also known as Ayah Pin (Father Pin).
 The commune, based in Besut, Terengganu, was demolished by the government of Malaysia in August 2005.
 As of 2006, Ayah Pin was residing in exile in Narathiwat, Thailand, just over the border from Kelantan.
 Eighteen members of the Sky Kingdom commune remain at the mercy of the Malaysia's Higher Shariah Court, with 40 having received leniency upon renouncing the group.

-Sky Kingdom attracted worldwide mass media attention in mid-2005, over concerns about efforts by the Malaysian government to suppress its followers as apostates from Islam.
+Sky Kingdom attracted worldwide mass media attention in mid-2005 over concerns about efforts by the Malaysian government to suppress its followers as apostates from Islam.
 The controversy brought to light the issue of whether sharia law superseded the right to religious freedom under Article 11 of the Constitution of Malaysia.
 This attention was coupled with considerable bemusement over followers' central objects of veneration, which include a large cream-coloured teapot, prompting local and foreign media to dub the sect as the "teapot cult".

 Sky Kingdom commune

-The 6 acre, 33-building complex was located near the village of Kampung Batu 13, Hulu Besut, in the Besut district in northern Terengganu (some 400 km northeast of Kuala Lumpur and 20 km south of Jerteh).
+The 6 acre, 33-building complex was located near the village of Kampung Batu 13, Hulu Besut, in the Besut district in northern Terengganu (some 400 km northeast of Kuala Lumpur and 20 km south of Besut's most populous settlement, Jerteh).
 Sky Kingdom had existed on the site since the mid-1980s, though the group itself dates back to the late 1970s.
 Before the commune was demolished, the group supported itself through rubber tapping, religious tourism, and confectionery production.

 Following

 The Malaysian government has described the "teapot cult" of Sky Kingdom as one of 22 "heretical" Islamic "sects" or "cults" in Malaysia, which altogether have an estimated 22,800 adherents.

 Most estimates of the numbers of followers of Sky Kingdom put them at several thousand, though this number would heavily depend on the criteria used for inclusion.
 As few as 25 now live on the commune, down from about 120 prior to the demolitions.
-Followers are mostly Malays but also include Africans, Indians, and British believers.
-One adherent is from New Zealand.
-Besides Malaysia, members are also said to be located in Singapore and Bali.
+Besides Malaysia, members are also said to be located in Singapore, India, the United Kingdom, India and various African countries.
+One adherent hails from New Zealand.